top of page

 Or consider relationships.
 We might think that "keeping our options open" creates freedom, but there's also a profound liberation in being fully seen and accepted by someone who has earned our trust.
 That kind of freedom – to be vulnerably, authentically yourself – can only emerge within the container of commitment and accumulated trust.

-The epitome of freedom often is the direct result of thousands of hours of disciplined practice.
-Only when the constraints of technique had become so integrated that they create the conditions for transcendent expression.
+Feeling really free often is the direct result of thousands of hours of disciplined practice.
+Only then, the constraints of technique had become so integrated that they create the conditions for transcendent expression.

 This perspective transforms how we think about the commitments in our lives: